 First, I needed the code to decide how long of a word to make.

-Given that I wanted to base the fictional language off of English, I chose to create two word length weight charts.
-One for the frequency of word lengths in the dictionary (which I took from a reddit post) and one for the frequency of word lengths as they are used in the English corpus (source).
+Given that I wanted to base the fictional language on English, I chose to create two word-length weight charts: one for the frequency of word lengths in the dictionary (which I took from a Reddit post) and one for the frequency of word lengths as they are used in the English corpus (source).

 const dictionaryDistribution: [number, number][] = [